bharathsudharsan/ECML-Tutorial-ML-Meets-IoT/3. Part II/README.md

 2. Train++ for ultra-fast incremental onboard classifier training and inference
 3. ML-MCU to train up to 50 class ML classifiers on a $ 3 device ESP32 MCU board

-Then leveraging the basics from Part I and thus demonstrated frameworks, we will teach the audience how to create self-learning IoT devices/products.
+Then leveraging the basics from tutorial Part I and thus demonstrated frameworks, we will teach the audience how to create self-learning IoT devices/products.

 **Duration:** 50 mins in total with 20 minutes of slides presentation, 20 minutes of live demo, and 10 minutes for Q&A.